INTERGROUP RELATIONS

 Meet the facilitator

-Jenn holds masters degrees in education, applied positive psychology, and in psychological and brain sciences.
 Prior to beginning her PhD, she was a research coordinator for Wharton People analytics in support of the research of Adam Grant, Angela Duckworth, Cade Massey, and Matthew Bidwell.
-She was a Teach for America teacher and eventually a school administrator.
+There, she supported research focusing on culture, careers, and character in various workplace contexts.
+She was also previously a Teach for America teacher and eventually a school administrator.
+Her dedication to education earned her the Rookie Teacher of the Year and Teacher Mentor of the Year awards.
+In Spring 2023, she was recognized as the Outstanding Assistant Instructor in Psychological and Brain Sciences at Washington University.